Best Wireless Internet Providers

 As the largest fixed-wireless internet company in the US, Rise Broadband has a good reputation in rural areas.
 Service is steady and lower priced than satellite internet service.
 You get a 30-day money-back guarantee when you sign up, which is exceptional in the internet industry.

-You can get Rise Broadband in 16 states in the midwestern, southern, and the western US: from the southern tip of Texas, through Wisconsin and Nebraska, and all the way north to Minnesota and North Dakota.
-If you’d like to add VoIP phone service, it’s an extra $20 per month.
+You can get Rise Broadband in 16 states in the midwestern, southern, and western US: from the south tip of Texas through Wisconsin and Nebraska and north to Minnesota and North Dakota.
+If you’d like to add VoIP phone service, it’s an extra $20 monthly.
+Rise Broadband has invested over $30 million in the past five years to build its network in rural and underserved areas.
+This earned Rise Broadband millions of additional customers and a loyal following.

 Verizon LTE Home Internet—Best with an existing phone plan